gromanmartin/etl-tools-task/README.md

 # README
 This Python package is main purpose is to illustrate current level of Python proficiency of the author rather than being actually usable for real world usecases.
+This is only magnified by the fact, that this repo was created while working with https://catalog.data.gov/dataset/lottery-powerball-winning-numbers-beginning-2010 dataset.